-Professor and Chairman: Stanley F. Radford; Associate Professors: Mohammed Z. Tahar, Eric M. Monier; Assistant Professor: H.Trevor Johnson-Steigelman
+Professor and Chairman: Stanley F. Radford; Professor: Mohammed Z. Tahar; Associate Professor: Eric M. Monier; Assistant Professor: H.Trevor Johnson-Steigelman

 Physics is the study of the physical properties of the universe and of the fundamental properties and interactions of matter and energy.
 It has applications in every field of pure and applied science, such as engineering, optics, materials science, space science, and medicine.
 A degree in Physics is excellent preparation for:

 Students majoring in Physics will take Physics core courses covering classical and quantum mechanics, electromagnetism, and experimental physics.
 Participation in Physics Seminar, in which students will be exposed to discussions of current research topics by external and internal speakers, is encouraged for all students and required for Senior majors.
 In addition, students will take supporting courses in mathematics, chemistry, and computer science.

 Research with faculty mentors is strongly encouraged.
 Brockport students have completed research projects on campus as well as off-campus in NSF-funded research programs.

 In addition to the Physics major, the department also offers a Minor in Physics.

 Students planning to major in Physics should have completed algebra, geometry, trigonometry, and pre-calculus in high school; calculus is a desirable but not necessary preparation.
 Students who are unable to take Calculus I (MTH 201) in their first semester will be unable to complete a degree in physics in four years without summer study.
 While at SUNY Brockport, students majoring in Physics must complete courses in calculus and differential equations.
 Students who plan to go on to graduate study in Physics or engineering are advised to take additional mathematics courses.